 Pesticides

 One of the most deadly hazards to bees comes from humans, in the form of pesticides.
-Bees are insects, after all, and chemicals designed to kill insects don’t make exceptions for the ones we like.
+Bees are insects, after all, and chemicals designed to kill insects don’t make exceptions for the ones we favor.
 Unfortunately, since honeybees will forage for miles, avoiding spraying on your own property often isn’t enough.

 Of course, the best approach is simply to avoid pesticides.